Scrappyz/CLI/README.md

 ## CLI
-The CLI is a lightweight command-line parsing library in C++ that aims to simplify the development of console applications.
+The CLI is a lightweight command-line parsing library in C++ that is designed to simplify the development of console applications.
+It is implemented as a header-only library, which further enhances its convenience and ease of use.

 <!-- omit in toc -->
 ## Table Of Contents